 We know you’ve already got what it takes, but there are some skills and attributes you could cultivate or practise to make your upcoming journey a little smoother.
 Between writing your proposal and meeting with potential supervisors, be sure to set some time aside to work on yourself as well.

-All the prep work is done.
+All the preparation is done.
 You’ve equipped all the gear, chosen your guide and mapped out your route.
-All that’s left to do is start climbing that mountain – a mountain that will feel much more surmountable once you’ve begun.
+It's time to apply and set the wheels in motion.